NillionNetwork/nillion-docs/docs/nada.md

 ```
 nada run <test-name>
 ```
-It will run the program associated with that test file and print the output
+It will run the program associated with that test file and print the output.
+Similarly to the [nada-run](nada-run.md) tool, it executes a Nada program using the Nada VM with the cryptographic algorithms but without the peer-to-peer (p2p) network.

 #### Run in debug mode
-`nada` has the ability to run a program in debug mode, in this mode, all operations are output in plain text, so you can inspect the intermediary values.
+`nada` has the ability to run a program in debug mode.
+In this mode, all operations are computed in plain text, so you can inspect the intermediary values.
-When running in debug mode you can see the operations that are performed in the program, with the corresponding values.
+When running in debug mode, you can view the operations performed in the program along with their corresponding values, as it does not execute the cryptographic algorithms.

 To execute a program in debug mode you can run
 ```
 nada run --debug <test-name>
 ```
-This will run the program associated with that test file and print all operations, values and the output
+This will run the program associated with that test file and print all operations, values and the output.

 ### Test a program
 To `test` a program using `nada` you need a test file, visit the [Generate a test file](#Generate-a-test-file) section to see how to generate it.